Jerry Velona: Home

 Welcome to JerryVelona.com - website for, you guessed it, Jerry Velona!
 Please enter for more startling revelations as well as info about my music, my gigs, my bands, embarassing photos from the past, and other info that you might find mildly interesting and, hopefully, entertaining.

 The Koji song and video were well received in Japan.
 Koji himself saw it and tweeted out the link.
 Here's an interview I did with the Tokyo Broadcasting System from outside Fenway the night the Sox won the World Series.
-(Sorry if it doesn't play.
-TBS seems to think I'm a threat to their media empire).
-Unfortunately Koji and the Sox are not doing quite as well this year.
-Oh well, it was a nice ride.
+We're hoping the Sox do a little better in 2015 than they did last year.

 Featured on Dream Girl was a cover of the jazz classic If You Stub Your Toe on the Moon.
 Here's a video we did for that one.

 Check out this edited version of some of the highlights from a Joint Venture gig.

 If you haven't seen my music video for the song Leave Me Alone, check it out here.
 The song became a Libertarian anthem of sorts.
 Was promoted by a free market think tank in Italy and a prominent anti-anti-smoking activist in NYC.
 Click on the Press tab to see what people said about it.